dorneanu/roam/content/books/building_a_second_brain.md

 ---

-How do you create a Hemingway Bridge?
-Instead of burning through every last ounce of energy at the end of a work session, reserve the last few minutes to write down some of the following kinds of things in your digital notes:
-Write down ideas for next steps: At the end of a work session, write down what you think the next steps could be for the next one.
-Write down the current status: This could include your current biggest challenge, most important open question, or future roadblocks you expect.
-Write down any details you have in mind that are likely to be forgotten once you step away: Such as details about the characters in your story, the pitfalls of the event you’re planning, or the subtle considerations of the product you’re designing.
-Write out your intention for the next work session: Set an intention for what you plan on tackling next, the problem you intend to solve, or a certain milestone you want to reach

 ---

-“CODE”—Capture; Organize; Distill; Express

----

-Instead of organizing ideas according to where they come from, I recommend organizing them according to where they are going—specifically, the outcomes that they can help you realize

----

-The most common question I hear about Progressive Summarization is “When should I be doing this highlighting?”
-The answer is that you should do it when you’re getting ready to create something

----

-PARA isn’t a filing system; it’s a production system.
-It’s no use trying to find the “perfect place” where a note or file belongs.
-There isn’t one.
-The whole system is constantly shifting and changing in sync with your constantly changing life.

----

-Capture: Keep What Resonates

----

-This is why it’s so important to take on a Curator’s Perspective—that we are the judges, editors, and interpreters of the information we choose to let into our lives.
-Thinking like a curator means taking charge of your own information stream, instead of just letting it wash over you.
-The more economical you can be with the material you capture in the first place, the less time and effort your future self will have to spend organizing, distilling, and expressing it.II
-Here are four criteria I suggest to help you decide exactly which nuggets of knowledge are worth keeping

----

-If you want to write a book, you could dial down the scope and write a series of online articles outlining your main ideas.
-If you don’t have time for that, you could dial it down even further and start with a social media post explaining the essence of your message

----

-When you make your digital notes a working environment, not just a storage environment, you end up spending a lot more time there.
-When you spend more time there, you’ll inevitably notice many more small opportunities for change than you expect.
-Over time, this will gradually produce an environment far more suited to your real needs than anything you could have planned up front.
-Just like professional chefs keep their environment organized with small nudges and adjustments, you can use noticing habits to “organize as you go.”

----

-I call it “Twelve Favorite Problems,” inspired by Nobel Prize–winning physicist Richard Feynman

----

-External knowledge could include:
-Highlights: Insightful passages from books or articles you read.
-Quotes: Memorable passages from podcasts or audiobooks you listen to.
-Bookmarks and favorites: Links to interesting content you find on the web or favorited social media posts.
-Voice memos: Clips recorded on your mobile device as “notes to self.”
-Meeting notes: Notes you take about what was discussed during meetings or phone calls.
-Images: Photos or other images that you find inspiring or interesting.
-Takeaways: Lessons from courses, conferences, or presentations you’ve attended

----

-This tendency is known as recency bias.4 We tend to favor the ideas, solutions, and influences that occurred to us most recently, regardless of whether they are the best ones.
-Now imagine if you were able to unshackle yourself from the limits of the present moment, and draw on weeks, months, or even years of accumulated imagination

----

----

 Any one of these subjects could become its own resource folder.
 You can also think of them as “research” or “reference materials.”
 They are trends you are keeping track of, ideas related to your job or industry, hobbies and side interests, and things you’re merely curious about.
 These folders are like the class notebooks you probably kept in school: one for biology, another for history, another for math

 ---

-Don’t save entire chapters of a book—save only select passages.
-Don’t save complete transcripts of interviews—save a few of the best quotes.
-Don’t save entire websites—save a few screenshots of the sections that are most interesting.
-The best curators are picky about what they allow into their collections, and you should be too.
-With a notes app, you can always save links back to the original content if you need to review your sources or want to dive deeper into the details in the future.
-The biggest

 ---

-Express: Show Your Work

----

 First, you are much more likely to remember information you’ve written down in your own words.
 Known as the “Generation Effect,”10 researchers have found that when people actively generate a series of words, such as by speaking or writing, more parts of their brain are activated when compared to simply reading the same words.
 Writing things down is a way of “rehearsing” those ideas, like practicing a dance routine or shooting hoops, which makes them far more likely to stick.

----

-You are what you consume, and that applies just as much to information as to nutrition

----

-More than half the workforce today can be considered “knowledge workers”—professionals for whom knowledge is their most valuable asset, and who spend a majority of their time managing large amounts of information

----

----

-Everything in a kitchen is designed and organized to support an outcome—preparing a meal as efficiently as possible.
-The archives are like the freezer—items are in cold storage until they are needed, which could be far into the future.
-Resources are like the pantry—available for use in any meal you make, but neatly tucked away out of sight in the meantime.
-Areas are like the fridge—items that you plan on using relatively soon, and that you want to check on more frequently.
-Projects are like the pots and pans cooking on the stove—the items you are actively preparing right now.
-Each kind of food is organized according to how accessible it needs to be for you to make the meals you want to eat

 ---